clarapunzi/L2loRe/README.md

 2. We used the distance between data points and their corresponding counterfactuals as a confidence metric to define a rejection policy for the given classifier.
 3. We generate human-understandable explanations to accompany the outcome of the classifier in case of rejection.

+A complete description of the method can be found here: https://www.overleaf.com/read/pwdschmbxhqj#1b2b66

 ![pipeline](Figures/L2R_LORE.svg)